GOKILASHREE1/RED-BUS-EXTRACTION/README.md

 Store Performance: Evaluate store performance based on sales, size (square meters), and operational data.
 Geographical Analysis: Assess sales performance by store location to identify high-performing regions.

-Results and Insights:

-Customer Insights:

-Demographics: Understand the age, gender, and location distribution of customers to tailor marketing strategies and promotions.
-Purchase Patterns: Identify key trends in customer spending and frequency to enhance targeting and improve customer engagement.
-Segmentation: Develop targeted marketing campaigns and personalized offers based on customer segments.

-Sales Insights:

-Overall Performance: Identify seasonal trends and growth opportunities to optimize inventory and planning.
-Product Performance: Highlight top-performing products and those that need attention to adjust inventory and marketing strategies.
-Store Performance: Recognize high-performing stores and areas needing improvement for better resource allocation and operational efficiency.
-Currency Impact: Understand how currency fluctuations affect sales to refine international pricing strategies.

-Product Insights:

-Popularity and Profitability: Identify which products are most popular and profitable, guiding product development and inventory management.
-Category Performance: Optimize product offerings and promotional strategies based on category performance.

-Store Insights:

-Performance Evaluation: Assess store size and operational data to make informed decisions about expansions or closures.
-Geographical Performance: Pinpoint successful regions and potential markets for new store openings.

 Tools and Techniques:

 Data Cleaning and Preprocessing: Ensure data quality and consistency using Python and SQL.